Raising A Rottweiler Puppy? Bookmark This Feeding Chart

 - Beef tallow (preferably grass-fed): Saturated fat that is a source of conjugated linoleic acid (CLA), a type of omega-6 fatty acid known for its anti-inflammatory properties.

-- Raw, ground flaxseed, or flaxseed oil: These seeds are composed of predominantly polyunsaturated fatty acids, including the omega-3 fatty acid ALA.
-The body can convert ALA to EPA and DHA; however, the conversion rate is quite low.
+- Ground flaxseeds or flaxseed oil: These seeds are composed of predominantly polyunsaturated fatty acids, including the omega-3 fatty acid ALA.

-- Fish or fish oil (anchovies, krill, sardines, salmon, and other small, oily fish): Fish are a significant source of omega-3 fatty acids EPA and DHA.
+- Fish or fish oil (anchovies, krill, sardines, salmon, and other small, oily fish): Fish are a significant source of omega-3 fatty acids DHA and EPA.
 EPA plays a vital role in immune response and has anti-inflammatory properties.
-DHA supports brain, eye, and nervous system health.

 The AAFCO recommends a 30:1 ratio of omega-6s to omega-3s, which is reflected in commercial pet foods.